 Repayment for Parent PLUS Loans begins 60 days after the final disbursement of the loan is received, and the repayment term is up to 10 years.
 Parents do have the option to defer payment on the PLUS Loan while you are enrolled at least half-time (six credits per semester).
 This choice can be selected when completing the PLUS Loan Application.
 Parents can also contact Direct Loan Servicing ((800) 557-7394) to set up this payment option after the funds have been disbursed.

 There must be a PLUS Loan Master Promissory Note (MPN) on file for each student.
 Your parent may not use the same PLUS promissory note for more than one student.

-If your parent would like to borrow a PLUS Loan on your behalf, and has never done so before, they must complete both the PLUS Loan Application and the PLUS Loan Master Promissory Note (MPN) online using their own FAFSA PIN.
+If your parent would like to borrow a PLUS Loan on your behalf, and has never done so before, they must complete both the PLUS Loan Application and the PLUS Loan Master Promissory Note (MPN) online using their own FSA ID.

 If your parent has borrowed a Direct PLUS Loan on your behalf in the past, they only need to complete the PLUS Loan Application.
 The MPN does not need to be redone.
 The PLUS Loan Application is completed online.
-They will use their own FAFSA PIN to sign into the website to complete this application.
+They will use their own FSA ID to sign into the website to complete this application.